Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T3C

 Memory Aid

-Real-World Application
+Real-World Example

 You're trying to contact a repeater, but there's a hill between you and the repeater site.
 Even though you don't have direct line-of-sight, you can still receive the repeater because knife-edge diffraction is bending the signal around the edge of the hill.
 The signal diffracts around the sharp edge, allowing some signal to reach you even though you're in what would normally be the 'shadow' of the obstruction.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Knife-edge diffraction, Signal propagation, Obstruction, Diffraction
+Knife-edge diffraction Signal propagation Obstruction Diffraction

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T3C topic.